Pediatric Orthopedic Surgeons treating a Hammer Toe

 How is this Condition Diagnosed?

-Make an appointment with us if your child is gripping his or her arm strangely or are complaining of discomfort.
+Make an appointment with us if your child is gripping his or her arm strangely or is complaining of discomfort.
 As part of a physical examination of the damaged arm, their doctor will often diagnose a nursemaid’s elbow based on how the elbow was hurt and how the kid is holding their arm.

 How Is Nursemaid’s Elbow Treated?